• Skip to primary navigation

 This is a special American Revolution week in the River Houses, and that means we have an extra homeschool poem-of-the-week!
 Yesterday we read Ralph Waldo Emerson’s “Concord Hymn,” and today we have “Paul Revere’s Ride” by Henry Wadsworth Longfellow.
 These have been two of the most popular American poems for generations, and every smart homeschooler should know them.

-“Paul Revere’s Ride” is about this Tuesday night, the night before the 19th of April.
+“Paul Revere’s Ride” (also known as “The Midnight Ride of Paul Revere”) is a poem about this Thursday night, the night before the 19th of April.
 Here’s one of many fine dramatic readings available online for you to enjoy.

 And here is the text with its galloping gait, addressed directly to your students: Listen, my children, and you shall hear.